We’ve all heard of “constructive criticism.” That’s all well & good, but at VVM we try to go further, to something we call “lovingly critical.”

 - If we were mistaken, asking questions lets us learn it without sticking our foots in our mouths :)!
 It also builds the mentee’s confidence by showing we are ready to learn from them.

-A trick I use to get fully into this mindset is to remember all of the extremely gifted & successful people who told the Google founders that the world did not need another search engine :).
+A trick we often recommend to get fully into this mindset is to remember all of the extremely gifted & successful people who told the Google founders that the world did not need another search engine :).